Become a Layout Artist: Education and Career Roadmap

 |Key Skills||Creativity, teamwork, communication skills, ability to meet deadlines; knowledge of computerized page-layout systems, such as InDesign; experience with graphic design software, such as Photoshop and Illustrator|

 |Salary (2014)||$45,900 per year (Median salary for all graphic designers)|

 Sources: Job postings (September 2012), U.S. Bureau of Labor Statistics.

 Step 1: Earn an Associate's Degree

 Numerous colleges offer 2-year associate's degree programs in graphic design, which can lead to a career as a layout artist.
-Typically, courses include typography, design, layout, color, drawing, computer technology and illustration.
-Graduates of this type of program may also qualify for a job as a Web design technician or graphic design assistant.
+Courses include typography, design, layout, color, drawing, computer technology and illustration.
+Graduates also qualify for jobs as a Web design technician or graphic design assistant.

-- Complete an internship.
-An internship gives students or new graduates the opportunity to gain on-the-job experience that could make them more marketable to employers.
+An internship gives students or new graduates the opportunity to gain on-the-job experience that makes them more marketable to employers.
 Many employers seek entry-level graduates for unpaid internships in the field.

 Some employers seeking layout artists prefer a bachelor's degree in graphic design or a related field.
-There are many colleges that offer this type of degree program.
-It may also be helpful for those who are already employed as a layout artist and would like to advance their career.
-Classes can include topics in art history, photography, digital illustration, visual communication and animation.
+This type of degree program is also helpful for those who are already employed as a layout artist and would like to advance their career.
+Classes include art history, photography, digital illustration, visual communication and animation.